mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

    - Your federated **Database** name. _Required_ \
      Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
    - A SQL query. _Optional_ \
-     Enter a SQL query to immediately query a table.
+     Enter a native Atlas SQL query to execute immediately.
 If the **Database** is the same as above, you may omit it from the query.
      ```
      SELECT * FROM orders
      ```